NeueDarshan/simple_ConTeXt/README.md

 Similarly to the previous, the keys in `program_locations.PDF_viewers` can be any string, but each value should be the name of a PDF viewer program.
-(In the case of Sumatra PDF viewer, this could be simply `sumatraPDF` if it's on your environment path, or else an explicit path like `/usr/bin/sumatraPDF`.)
+(In the case of the Evince PDF viewer, this could be simply `evince` if it's on your environment path, or else an explicit path like `/usr/bin/evince`.)

 ### Auto-Completion